cyniphile/blog/_posts/2020-11-12-voter-fraud.md

 ## Do Real Elections Actually Work This Way?

 So we've got ourselves a theory about why these downward trends might exist, no fraud required.
 Let's now do what Dr. Shiva didn't do and look at more data.
-If our theory is right, we'd expect most of counties to show this downward trend, and if Dr. Shiva's is right, this downward trend should almost never appear.
+If our theory is right, we'd expect most counties to show this downward trend, and if Dr. Shiva's is right, this downward trend should almost never appear.

 Remember, only a few states do straight-ticket voting, and it turned out to be either quite a pain or impossible to get at their data.
 [Ok.gov](http://ok.gov/) didn't seem to work at all, much less have a detailed voting records API.
 Yikes.